AFFORD2ACT: Affordance-Guided Automatic Keypoint Selection for Generalizable and Lightweight Robotic Manipulation: Experiments

-Beyond evaluating overall success, we systematically test four axes of generalization to assess how well \textsc{Afford2Act} transfers to new situations: \begin{enumerate}[leftmargin=*, itemsep=1pt, label=\arabic*.] \item \textbf{Unseen Object (Same Category):} Test the policy on novel instances of the same category (e.g., a new mug for the ``hold'' task or a different brush for ``brush\_with''). \item \textbf{Unseen Category:} Apply the learned skill to an object from a category not encountered during training (e.g., using a spatula to stir instead of a spoon). \item \textbf{Background Variation:} Evaluate the policy in environments with different backgrounds or lighting conditions. \item \textbf{Distractors:} Introduce additional objects or even moving agents (e.g., a person performing an unrelated action nearby) to test the policy's ability to stay focused on the target task in the presence of distractions. \end{enumerate} Fig.~\ref{fig:unseen_instances} illustrates these generalization scenarios and the corresponding performance.
-Our keypoint-based policy exhibits strong transferability to novel object instances within seen categories and even to objects from entirely new categories (essentially achieving zero-shot generalization).
+Beyond overall success rates, we evaluate transfer along four complementary axes to characterize how \textsc{Afford2Act} behaves under distribution shift: \begin{enumerate}[leftmargin=*, itemsep=1pt, label=\arabic*.] \item \textbf{Unseen Instance (Same Category):} Evaluate on novel instances from the training category (e.g., a different mug for \textit{hold} or a different brush for \textit{brush\_with}). \item \textbf{Novel Category (Shared Functional Parts):} Evaluate on objects from categories not seen during training that support the same interaction (e.g., stirring with a spatula instead of a spoon). \item \textbf{Scene Variation:} Evaluate under changes in background and lighting. \item \textbf{Distractors:} Introduce additional objects and moving agents (e.g., a person performing an unrelated action nearby) to test robustness to task-irrelevant dynamics. \end{enumerate} Fig.~\ref{fig:unseen_instances} illustrates these generalization scenarios and the corresponding performance.
+Our keypoint-based policy exhibits strong transfer to novel object instances within seen categories and also transfers to several new categories in our test scenarios, particularly when objects share similar functional parts, suggesting promising zero-shot generalization.
 It also remains robust under background changes and in cluttered environments.
-For example, in one challenging trial, the system successfully transferred the learned affordance to a teapot from a mug in a highly cluttered scene, correctly identifying the meaningful keypoints despite different geometry.
+For example, in a particularly challenging trial, a policy trained to lift a mug successfully lifted a teapot in a heavily cluttered scene, with the pipeline still localizing the correct interaction keypoints despite substantial changes in object geometry and background.
 Likewise, the policy proved resilient to dynamic distractions, even with a human actively moving nearby.